Car Safety Market

 -

-In June 2023, Bosch introduced advanced driver-assistance systems (ADAS) targeting affordable cars, aiming to expand safety technology adoption in emerging markets.
+In June 2023, Bosch launched advanced driver-assistance systems (ADAS) designed for affordable vehicles, aiming to make modern safety technologies more accessible.
+This initiative focuses on increasing safety technology adoption in emerging markets, promoting safer and more efficient driving experiences globally.

 -